 Graffiti is a highly visible and unsightly form of vandalism, and one that’s associated with increased neighbourhood crime.
 An area that tolerates graffiti is likely to be targeted for further graffiti and vandalism, and also other types of crime like burglary.

 The good news is that the quicker graffiti is removed, the less graffiti the area will attract in future.
 Highly successful programmes have been rolled out in New Zealand communities – you can read some of the case studies below.

-Keep New Zealand Beautiful, together with our partners Ministry of Justice and Resene, works with councils and community groups to prevent and remove graffiti.
+Keep New Zealand Beautiful, together with our partner Resene, works with councils and community groups to prevent and remove graffiti.
 We’re making neighbourhoods everywhere safer – with the help of volunteers like you.